Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 accordance with the provisions of

 Section 40-25.
+The length of energy conservation program contracts or energy savings contracts or leases shall be in accordance with the provisions of Section 25-45.
 A contract for bond or mortgage insurance awarded by the Illinois Housing Development Authority, however, may be entered into for any period of time less than or equal to the maximum period of time that the subject bond or mortgage may remain outstanding.